 What You'll Do On the People Side

-- Manage a very high-performing team of frontend web engineers.
+- Manage a very high-performing team of web/full stack engineers.

 - Provide regular job performance feedback to, hold one-on-ones with, and provide career development support to your direct reports.